Are you planning a visit to Lithuania’s second city and are wondering what to do in Kaunas?

-So, if you’re keen to get a bit off the beaten path in Lithuania and explore more of this beautiful country, read on to find out what to do if you’re planning to spend 2 days in Kaunas!
+If you’re keen to get a bit off the beaten path in Lithuania and explore more of this beautiful country, here’s how I suggest planning a Kaunas itinerary to enjoy one day in the city.

 Kaunas is located about 100 kilometres west of Lithuania’s capital city of Vilnius and is easily accessible from most major cities nearby.
 There are multiple daily bus connections from Vilnius and other Lithuanian cities, as well as Warsaw, Riga and Tallinn.